cakephp/docs/en/orm/table-objects.rst

 overriding methods.
 Event listeners can be defined in table or behavior classes.
 You can also use a table's event manager to bind listeners in.

-When using callback methods you should remember that behavior listeners are fired after table callbacks are.
+When using callback methods behaviors attached in the ``initialize`` method will have their listeners fired **before** the table callback methods are triggered.
+This follows the same sequencing as controllers & components.

 To add an event listener to a Table class or Behavior simply implement the method signatures as described below.
 See the :doc:`/core-libraries/events` for